k4yp/10ist/README.md

 ![status](https://img.shields.io/github/deployments/keyp0s/pandex/thepandex?logo=Heroku)

 ![home page](src/homepage.png)
-_This was created for 10ist web design project_
+_This was created for the 10ist web design project_

 ### About the website